Princess Nadine Romanovskya: Early life and family

 Princess Nadine was born Nadine Sylvia Ada McDougall in London on 5 June 1908.
-A member of Clan MacDougall, she was the eldest of three daughters of Lieutenant-Colonel Herbert McDougall of Cawston Manor and Sylvia Nordstein.
+A member of Clan MacDougall, she was the eldest of three daughters of Lieutenant-Colonel Herbert McDougall of Cawston Manor and Sylvia Nordstein (née Borgström).
 Her father was an officer in the British Army and her mother was a Finnish heiress.

-Nadine's maternal grandparents were the heiress Constance Paterson Borgström and the businessman and diplomat Emil Borgström.
+Nadine's maternal grandparents were the English heiress Constance Paterson Borgström and the Finnish businessman and diplomat Emil Borgström.
 Her great-grandfather, Henrik Borgström, was a Finnish civil servant.
 Her father's family were wealthy due to success in the flour-milling business started by Sir John McDougall.
 Nadine's sister, Pamela, later married George Henry Milles-Lade, 4th Earl Sondes.

 She grew up at her family's estate, Provender House, in Kent.
-The house was noted for having been a hunting lodge of Edward, the Black Prince.
+The house was noted for having been a hunting lodge of Edward the Black Prince.

 Nadine was sent to be educated at a boarding school when she was eight years old.